1995parham-teaching/llm101/slides.md

 trained on a narrower dataset that is more specific to particular tasks or domains.

 <img src="./img/llm-training.png" alt="llm-training" class="rounded mx-auto d-block shadow h-60">

+---

+# What is Ollama?

+[Ollama](https://ollama.com/) stands for (Omni-Layer Learning Language Acquisition Model), a novel approach to machine learning that promises to redefine how we perceive language acquisition and natural language processing.
+At its core, Ollama is a groundbreaking platform that **democratizes access to large language models (LLMs) by enabling users to run them locally on their machines**.